Massive open online courses

 How to sign up for MOOCs

-Sign up for a course on the individual course pages via the online platform Coursera.
+Sign up for a course on its individual course pages on the platform Coursera (coursera.org).
 You can sign up until the day the course starts.

 For MOOCs given on other platforms than Coursera, other rules may apply – please follow the links below the course you are interested in for instructions.